apache/trafficcontrol/docs/source/api/deliveryservices_id_servers.rst

 ``GET``
 =======
 Retrieves properties of Edge-Tier servers assigned to a :term:`Delivery Service`.
+This includes servers explicitly assigned to a Delivery Service and servers assigned via a :term:`Cache Assignment Group`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [1]_